zeeshanweb/woocommerce-advanced-bank-transfer-gateway/readme.txt

 **Advanced bank transfer payment gateway for WooCommerce** plugin lets you take payments in person via receipt uploed on checkout page.

-For each payment gateway you have two options to choose from:

-* Set **included user roles** - payment gateway will be available *only* to selected roles.
-* Set **excluded user roles** - payment gateway will be *not* available to selected roles.

 With this plugin you can receive payment receipt from you store.

 == Frequently Asked Questions ==